Algebraic number fields and the LLL algorithm: LLL algorithm

-The LLL algorithm is a lattice basis reduction algorithm invented by A.\ K.\ Lenstra, H.\ W.\ Lenstra and L.\ Lovász \cite{lll}.
-For a lattice $\Lambda$, it transforms any basis $b_1, b_2, \ldots, b_n \in \mathbb{R}^n$ to a reduced basis of $\Lambda$.
+The LLL algorithm is a lattice basis reduction algorithm invented by Lenstra, Lenstra and Lovász \cite{lll}.
 It is known that it runs in polynomial time if the vectors are in $\mathbb{Z}^n$.
-In this section we show that it is also polynomial for $\mathbb{Z}[\alpha]^n$ vectors.
+In this section we show that it is also polynomial for vectors in $\mathbb{Z}[\theta]^n$ for real $\theta$.